enkidevs/curriculum/javascript/ecmascript-2015/intro-ecmascript/let-part-2.md

 // 0 1 2 3 4
 ```

-Because `let` is block-scoped, it will get separately re-created during each iteration of the `for` loop and not be available globally.
+Because `let` is block-scoped[1], it will get separately re-created during each iteration of the `for` loop and not be available globally.
 The code will now run as expected as each loop iteration refers to a different instance of `i`.

 ---
 ## Practice